interRAI Governance Board

 Chris was the co-sponsor for the National Aged Residential Care Service Review and for the roll-out of InterRAI into all Aged Residential Care facilities over the next four years.
 Chris was also a Director of Health Benefits Limited.
 Professionally Chris is a member of the New Zealand Institute of Chartered Accountants and the New Zealand Institute of Directors.

 David Chrisp is currently employed as a General Manager with Access Homehealth Ltd based in Wellington.
 He has been with Access for 5 years.
+He represents home care providers on the interRAI New Zealand Governance Board.

 David’s background is in civil engineering and he worked for many years in the energy sector with both public and private entities.